 It has a solitary full-size jack input and an auxiliary mini-jack for you to jam along to your MP3’s with.
 There is also an emulated output mini-jack that you can use for silent practice via a set of headphones.
 You can also hook two of these baby’s up with the rear-mounted extension port.
 The Mini-amp functions with a DC power adaptor or 6 AA batteries so you can use it away from power outlets.

 Our verdict: As mini-amps go the sound doesn’t get much better than the Blackstar Fly 3 in terms of creativity.
 The EQ and tape-delay utilize Blackstars patented ISF that takes the tone from a focused American style twang up to a British crunch.
 Super-portable, with battery power optional you can take it wherever you want to.
+Easily our choice for best guitar amp under $100 for metal players.

 The best acoustic amp under $100